GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 ## OpenID Connect Authentication

 OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol.
 OpenID Connect is one of the most popular API's for an application to identify a person.
+If you are familiar with Google authentication, you've used OpenID Connect.

 Technically OpenID Connect is not an authentication protocol--it enables a person to authorize the release of information to an application from a remote "identity provider".
 In the process of authorizing this release of information, the person is authenticated (if no previous session exists).

-If you are familiar with Google authentication, you've used OpenID Connect.

 !!!
 Note
-    If you need an OpenID Connect Provider you can deploy the [Gluu Server](https://gluu.org/docs/3.1.1/installation-guide/install/).
+    If you need an OpenID Connect Provider (OP) you can deploy the [Gluu Server](https://gluu.org/docs/3.1.1/installation-guide/install/).
-    The Gluu Server will enable your organization to centralize authentication and authorization decisions to enable Single Sign-On (SSO) and strong authentication for many applications.

 ### Authentication Flow
 oxd uses the [Authorization Code Flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)